 Generate a self signed certificate:openssl req -new -key $FILENAME.key -x509 -days 3653 -out $FILENAME.crt

-You will be prompted for your country code, name etc.; you may quit all prompts with the enter key.
+You will be prompted for your country code, name etc.; you will want to set a commonname (e.g. socatssl), but you may quit other prompts with the enter key.

 Generate the PEM file by just appending the key and certificate files:

 cat $FILENAME.key $FILENAME.crt >$FILENAME.pem